pravega/pravega/documentation/src/docs/pravega-concepts.md

 to the shared state through the State Synchronizer, making sure that updates are made only to the most recent version of the shared state.

-The State Synchronizer can occasionally be "compacted", by compressing and removing older updates and retains only the recent version of the state in the backing Stream.
+The State Synchronizer can occasionally be "compacted" by compressing and removing older updates, while retaining only the most recent version of the state in the backing Stream.
 This feature assures the application developers, that the shared state does not grow unchecked.

 State Synchronizer works effectively when most updates to shared state are small in comparison to the total data size being stored.
 This can be achieved by allowing them to be written as small deltas.
-As with any optimistic concurrency system, State Synchronizer is not at its best when many processes attempts for simultaneous updates on the same piece of data.
+As with any optimistic concurrency system, State Synchronizer is not at its best when many processes attempt for simultaneous updates on the same piece of data.

 For more details on working with State Synchronizers, please see [Working with Pravega:
 State Synchronizer](state-synchronizer.md).

 ## Architecture

-The following figure depicts the components deployed by Pravega
+The following figure depicts the components deployed by Pravega:

 ![pravega high level architecture](img/pravega.arch.new.png)